gerapskx/TPM/README.md

 # TPM
-TPM values calculation and display for RNA-seq experiments
+TPM values and display for RNA-seq experiments